visionmedia/stack/Readme.md

 ## How it works

- Unlike shell scripts stack(1) will exit if a command fails, and unlike shell scripts a commit log is used in order to prevent re-execution of previous commands.
+ Stack behaves like shell scripts with `set -e`, as it will exit on failure.
+Unlike shell scripts a commit log is used in order to prevent re-execution of previous commands.

  The log is held at ~/.provision.log (by default), this file keeps track of commands which have already completed.
 Once a command is run